microsoft/sqlworkshops-bdconopenshift/bdconopenshift/01 - Introduction.md

 <br>

-Throughout this Lab, we will be using an end-to-end example of Fraud Detection and Scoring using [Red Hat OpenShift](https://www.openshift.com/), [SQL Server Big Data Clusters](https://docs.microsoft.com/en-us/sql/big-data-cluster/big-data-cluster-overview?view=sql-server-ver15#:~:text=Kubernetes%20concepts%20%20%20%20Term%20%20,the%20atomic%20deployment%20unit%20of%20K%20...%20), and the [Open Data Hub project](https://opendatahub.io/).
+Throughout this Lab, you can imagine an end-to-end example of Fraud Detection and Scoring using [Red Hat OpenShift](https://www.openshift.com/), [SQL Server Big Data Clusters](https://docs.microsoft.com/en-us/sql/big-data-cluster/big-data-cluster-overview?view=sql-server-ver15#:~:text=Kubernetes%20concepts%20%20%20%20Term%20%20,the%20atomic%20deployment%20unit%20of%20K%20...%20), and the [Open Data Hub project](https://opendatahub.io/).
 Our datasets involve a sample financial system database, and [sample Credit Card transations from this location](https://www.kaggle.com/isaikumar/creditcardfraud).

-This is the diagram of the architecure, and the data progression is described below:
+This is the diagram of that sample architecure, and the data progression is described below:

 <br>